Downtown Baltimore Focus Areas.

 • 10

-Leverage & Collaborate in UMB & UMMS Strategic, Real Estate & Economic Development Planning Initiatives arrow
+Leverage & Collaborate in UMB & UMMS Strategic, Real Estate & Economic Development Planning Initiatives

 Incorporating the University of Maryland, Baltimore (UMB), and the University of Maryland Medical Systems (UMMS) into the strategic planning for downtown Baltimore’s redevelopment is imperative for sustainable growth and innovation.
 Both institutions play a pivotal role in the City’s economic landscape, contributing significantly in the healthcare, education, and research sectors.
 With Baltimore’s recent designation as a Federal Tech Hub focusing on artificial intelligence (AI) and biotechnology—particularly in predictive technologies aimed at enhancing health outcomes—these institutions stand at the threshold of unprecedented growth opportunities.